zyaaa-ux/ROSA-Tuning/README.md

 ## Update · 2025-10-20

+- We attempted to add rosa_emb(token_id) to the first layer of the model and tested two schemes: one where it is added to the original word embedding before participating in attention computation (emb_sun), and another where it is added to the residual connection after attention (attn_plus).
+Currently, attn_plus performs better.

+- We propose an improved QKV-ROSA method to avoid the “matching being matched” issue and enhance flexibility.
+This method matches the q sequence with the k sequence to generate the v sequence, focusing on questions such as “which query token is most useful at the moment”, “which token can carry more valuable routing”, and “which embedding row should be selected when being routed”.
+Gradients are obtained through perturbation.

+- On the PG-19 task, QKV-ROSA did not significantly outperform the original ROSA, but it has stronger theoretical expressive power.

+- This project mainly focuses on reproducing and exploring the application of the Bo's method.
+We express our gratitude to Bo for their open-source spirit and contributions to the AI field.

+---

+## Update · 2025-10-20

 - The fusion method of ROSA has been finalized as “pre-attn”, and a time_shift mechanism has been introduced to assist feature fusion.

 - The logic related to the quantization head has been revised: each classification head now processes only part of the dimensions, and the output of the ROSA module is formed by concatenating the embeddings corresponding to the IDs output from all classification heads.
 This approach reduces the number of additional parameters introduced by ROSA-Tuning to one-eighth of the original, while achieving better performance.